It’s been a long time coming.

 With that in mind, the post-third-party cookie landscape can be viewed as an opportunity to become more quality-focused and less vanity-focused, to put things crudely.

-But depending on your needs, consider moving to an analytics tool with a higher privacy-compliance profile and data ownership, like Piwik PRO, which also offers a solution to handle your first-party data strategy.
-The latter is also central to your post-third-party cookie strategy.
+But depending on your needs, consider moving to an analytics tool with a higher privacy-compliance profile and data ownership, like Piwik PRO, which also offers a robust customer data platform to handle your first-party data strategy.

 5. Set up a first-party data strategy